The Parable of the Talents

 It’s not a reward for good works, but what happens in our hearts when we serve in His name.
 His abundant, no-strings-attached love for us compels us to share it with others through acts of service.

-Serving Him becomes the place where our joy and contentment is felt most abundantly, and where we receive His strength and peace.
+Serving Him becomes the place we feel joy and contentment most abundantly, and where we receive His strength and peace.

 The Slothful Servant